opendatasoft/ods-documentation/source/editing_pages/tutorials/dashboard.rst

 Save, refresh, search !

-	Let's search for sport club in the south of france :
+	For exemple, search for 'sport club' in the south of France :

  .. image:: dashboard__add-search-bar.png